hack-with-admin-ch/HackZurich2021/notebooks/README.md

 # Google Colaboratory Notebook Valuenet

-This repository containes notebooks to run [Valuenet](https://github.com/brunnurs/valuenet) codebase in ][Google Colaboratory](https://colab.research.google.com/)
+This repository contains notebooks to run [Valuenet](https://github.com/brunnurs/valuenet) codebase on [Google Colaboratory](https://colab.research.google.com/)

 ### Configuration

-Just put this files into your Google Colaboratory environment.
+Just put these files in your Google Colaboratory environment.

 ### Notebooks
 There are then 3 notebooks: